jez500/chorus/readme.md

 if either client or server are low power (eg. not a pc).

 ## Target Device
-This is really tailored for a fairly large screen, it downsizes nicely to about 1200px wide.
-Mobile it is useless at the moment, but a possibility for the future.
+Chorus resizes nicely to fit on almost any screen.
+This is still a work in progress and some functionality is not yet responsive.

 ## Stream music from your XBMC library into your browser ##